boateng0303/secure-bankapp-devsecops/banking-app-backend/GETTING_STARTED.md

 clear# 🚀 Getting Started

-Welcome to the Secure Banking Application Backend!
+Welcome to the Reuel Banking Application Backend!
 This guide will help you get up and running in minutes.

 ---